 Google and Facebook are two of the most popular websites visited on mobile devices and are generating the most revenue from the mobile ad market.
-According to the article, “Google and Facebook Control Two-Thirds of Global Mobile Ad Market” by Jason Abbruzzese, Google leads the mobile ad market with 49.3% market share and Facebook follows close behind.
-Together, the two companies control 66.8% of the mobile market in the United States.
+According to the article, “Google and Facebook Control Two-Thirds of Global Mobile Ad Market” by Jason Abbruzzese, Google leads the mobile ad market with 49.3 percent market share and Facebook follows close behind.
+Together, the two companies control 66.8 percent of the mobile market in the United States.
 “More than half of Facebook’s fourth-quarter earnings came from mobile ad revenue.”
 Mobile market share has more than tripled from 2012 to 2013.

 Read more about mobile ad dollars in an excerpt from the article.